What impact will OpenSSH disabling SSH-RSA signatures have on Maverick Java SSH API

 It is now possible to perform chosen-prefix attacks against the SHA-1 hash algorithm for less than USD$50K.
 For this reason, we will be disabling the "ssh-rsa" public key signature algorithm that depends on SHA-1 by default in a near-future release.

-This decision follows on from work performed by Gaëtan Leurent and Thomas Peyrin, which has been published online and is particularly momentous as ssh-rsa is the last surviving public key specification from the original SSH2 specification.
-This change will have a significant impact on compatibility with many clients and servers.
+This decision follows from work performed by Gaëtan Leurent and Thomas Peyrin, published online and is particularly momentous as ssh-rsa is the last surviving public key specification from the original SSH2 specification.
+This change will significantly impact compatibility with many clients and servers.

 How does it affect API users?